 This means it’s vital to create an attractive, engaging, attention-grabbing thumbnail.

-We use bright colours, graphic elements and large bold text in our thumbnails.
+We use bright colors, graphic elements and large bold text in our thumbnails.
 We also usually include Justin pointing, smiling or doing something silly to really grab people’s attention.

 Viewers should know exactly what your video is about just by looking at your thumbnail.

-One factor that YouTube pays a lot of attention to is how long viewers stay on the platform.
+As you know, YouTube pays a lot of attention to how long viewers stay on the platform.
 This makes it vital to think about your viewer’s journey and if you’re creating a good experience for them.

-So, it’s important to provide your viewers with more quality content that would be of interest to them based on the video they just watched.
+At the end of your YouTube video, it’s also a good idea to provide your viewers with more quality content that would be of interest to them based on the video they just watched.

 You should ask the question: ‘If I just watched this specific video, what is the next best video for me to watch?’

-If you don’t have a video on your channel that fits that criteria, you can link to another channel that does.
+If you don’t have any relevant videos on your channel that fits that criteria, you can link to other YouTube channels that do.

 By adopting a growth mindset, you’re going to have success on YouTube much faster.

 Always push to be implementing, learning, tweaking, evolving.
-And then, going through it again.
+And then, going through it again with your new videos.
 And don’t worry – it does get easier.

-Now You Know How to Get 1000 Subscribers on YouTube
+Now You Know How to Grow a YouTube Channel

-So there you have it – our top 9 tips on how to go from 0 to 1000 subscribers on YouTube.
+So there you have it – our top tips on how to get more YouTube subscribers on your own YouTube channel.